 NGO Friends of the Earth (FoE) was instrumental in working with the Senators to raise awareness of the issue.
 “We very much welcome this effort by the Senators to put pressure on the world’s biggest money managers for their role in enabling the deforestation crisis,” Jeff Conant of FoE told CRR.
 “Companies involved in deforestation and related human rights abuses, and their financiers, have gotten off the hook with inconsistent voluntary guidelines and vague commitments to corporate social responsibility and ESG.
 A little pressure from lawmakers should help move things in the right direction – which is, ultimately, toward greater regulation of both finance and industry.”

 The letters put the spotlight in particular on the palm oil sector’s role in deforestation.
 Palm oil significantly contributes to deforestation, climate change and biodiversity loss, as well as land rights conflicts, corruption and labour rights violations.
 In fact, oil palm plantation companies hanging on to business-as-usual practices have lost important customers, accrued fines, and seen their capital costs increase.

 However, the Senators note that the entire agricultural sector is responsible for 80 percent of global deforestation.
 In fact, cattle is the main cause of deforestation globally.
 Investors and financiers in companies all along commodity supply chains are becoming increasingly aware of financial, business, and reputational risks from being linked to forest loss.
 There are also legal ramifications for investors, too, as a result of illegal logging and human rights abuses that are associated with deforestation.
-The continued lack of transparency in sectors most at risk of deforestation, such as cattle, oil palm, soy and timber, means that investors will likely continue to feel pressure from NGOs and lawmakers, who could call hearings on the subject or introduce legislation to pressure investors to act on deforestation.
+The continued lack of transparency in sectors most at risk of deforestation, such as cattle (beef), oil palm, soy and timber, means that investors will likely continue to feel pressure from NGOs and lawmakers, who could call hearings on the subject or introduce legislation to pressure investors to act on deforestation.